Tobot

 The series is available in Korean and English on Young Toys' official YouTube channel.
 The toy line beat Lego as South Korea's most popular toy line in 2013.

 An official English dub was produced in Canada by Ocean Productions and its sister studio Blue Water Studios, airing over a few months in 2018.
-This version is currently available on Netflix.
+This version was available on Netflix.

-A spinoff series known as Athlon Tobot aired in three seasons from 2016-2017, before getting rebooted in 2018 as Tobot V (in English dub version known as Tobot: Galaxy Detectives), with animation done by Studio Button, the same company that made Power Battle Watch Car instead of Retrobot.
+A spinoff series known as Athlon Tobot aired in three seasons from 2016–2017, before getting rebooted in 2018 as Tobot V (in English dub version known as Tobot: Galaxy Detectives), with animation done by Studio Button, an animation studio that made Jurassic Cops & Fire Robo, instead of Retrobot (which also created Biklonz & Potendogs).
 Like the original, Galaxy Detectives is also available on Netflix.
-Tobot V lasted for three and a half seasons from 2018 to 2022, and a new reboot based more closely on the original series is set to release in 2023.
-Retrobot once again animates for the series.
+Tobot V lasted for three and a half seasons from 2018 to 2022, and a sequel to the original series was released in 2023.
+Retrobot once again animates for the series, known as Tobot: Heroes of Daedo City/Daedo's Heroes, featuring new Tobots designed after Hyundai vehicles instead of Kia.

 Plot

-Original version

 While investigating a string of mysterious car accidents, Dr. Franklin Char is abducted by the perpetrators.
 This incident activates his creations called "Tobots", cars that transform into robots with a special key called a "Tokey".
 Dr. Char's first two Tobots, Tobot X and Tobot Y, are entrusted to his twin sons Ryan and Kory, respectively, to fight crime and protect their neighborhood.

-Season 1 (unmanned airing date: April 2010)

-The first start of Tobot.
-Twin sons, Ryan and Kory's father, Dr. Franklin Char, was kidnapped.
-Will Ryan and Kory be able to save Dr. Char with Tobots, X and Y?

-Season 2 (Combined Tobot Titans, Aired date; September 2010)

-The first appearance of Tobot Titan, the intergration of X and Y. Will Titan be able to keep Deado City at peace?

-Season 3 (Another Tobot, Aired date; March 2011)

-The first appearance of Tobot Z and pilot Dylan Kwon.
-A fight breaks out between Ryan, Kory, and Dylan, who need to work together, and Titan's energy needs to be recharged.
-Can the boys save Tobot X, Y, and Z and keep the peace and safety of the big city?

-Season 4 (The strongest united Tritan, Aired date; September 2011)

-Tobot's pilots Ryan, Kory, and Dylan, promised to join forces, and Dr. Char completed Tritan.
-In a situation where Titan is framed, can Ryan Dolly, Kory, and Dylan, defeat the Titan's counterfeit robot, Zaritan, and keep the peace and safety of the big city?

-Season 5 (Tritan Super Combo, Aired date; November 2011)

-Tritan was unable to keep the metropolis forever, and he met Professor Noh to become more powerful.
-Tritan's super combo must match the hearts and minds of Ryan, Kory, and Dylan succeed in the Tritan Super Combo?

-Season 6 (Start of Evolution, Aired date; March 2012)

-Tobot X, Y Evolution Form Tobot X, Y Evolution is complete and Neon's first appearance.
-Neon is said to be a delivery man, but he has something suspicious.
-What is his secret?